Search

 4. Somatic Marker Hypothesis

 Emotional signals, often experienced as gut feelings, guide decisions by linking past experiences with present choices [4].
+Over time, this contributes to deeper patterns involved in understanding ourselves.

 5. Everyday Variability

 Laboratory studies show that even minor emotional shifts induced by short films or music reliably alter economic and moral choices [5].
+These findings highlight how ordinary emotional variation shapes everyday judgement.

 More Recent Evidence

-• Mood Fluctuations and Economic Trade-Offs: Everyday mood variations can shift cost–benefit trade-offs in decision-making, suggesting that even subtle changes matter [6].
+• Mood Fluctuations and Economic Trade-Offs: Everyday mood variations can shift cost benefit trade-offs in decision-making, suggesting that even subtle changes matter [6].

 • Emotion-Specific Effects: Different emotions have distinct effects.
 For example, guilt can make people more risk-averse under certain conditions [9].